joemoose/psiops/docs/combat.md

 Running away from a dire situation always requires a successful roll +REFLEXES and a safe destination to run to.

-## Swarms
+## Mobs

-When you're battling many relatively weak, identical enemies—such as zombies, thugs, or guard drones—the GM may group the opponents into a single unit or *swarm*.
+When you're battling many relatively weak, identical enemies—such as zombies, thugs, or guard drones—the GM may group the opponents into a single unit or *mob*.

-HP for the swarm equals the number of opponents in the swarm.
-The size of the swarm determines its armor, damage, and the number of attacks, as described in the following table:
+HP for the mob equals the number of opponents in the mob.
+The size of the mob determines its armor, damage, and the number of attacks, as described in the following table:

 | #/HP | Armor | Damage | Attacks |
 | :- | :-: | :-: | :-: |